shakedzy/pycharles/README.md

 More configurations:
 * `elitism_ratio`: Must be in the range of [0,1].
 Determines the percentage of elitists in each iteration.
-Elitists are the strongest subject in their generation, and therefore survive and advance untouched to the next generation (mutation can still apply).
+Elitists are the strongest subject in their generation, and therefore survive and advance untouched to the next generation.
 Default value: 0.1
 * `mutations_odds`: Must be in the range of [0,1].
 Determines the probability for mutation of the subjects in each generation.
 A mutation is a single binary bit in the subject's genes being randomly flipped.
 Default value: 0.001
 * `generations`: Must be a positive integer.
 The number of iterations the model should run through before stopping.
 Default value: 10
-* `duplication_policy`: The policy of the model regarding duplicates in the population.
-See the class's documentation for more info.
+* `early_stop`: Must be a positive integer or None (0 is the same as None).
+When not None, The model will stop if a better solution was not found after the amount of generations specified.
+Default: None
+* `duplication_policy`: The policy of the model regarding duplicates in the population at the end of each generation.
+Options are: (1) `ignore`, ignore the duplications, (2) `kill`, leave only one copy of each duplicated value.
+This shrinks the size of the population, (3) `replace`, similar to `kill`, only the model will let the population breed again in order to fill the missing values.
+If any duplications occur after this process, the model will repeat this process until all values are unique or up to 3 attempts, after which the model will ignore duplications and proceed.
+To change the maximum attempts the model will make to replace duplications, use `replace:X`, where `X` is the desired number.
+Default: `ignore`
+* `mutate_elitists`: Boolean.
+Set if elitists can mutate when transferring from one generation to the next one.
+When False, this ensures that the top solutions will be remain unchanged.
+When True, this allows the model to explore more solutions.
+Default: False
-* `seed` = A seed to be supplied to the model's pseudo-random number generator.
+* `seed`: A seed to be supplied to the model's pseudo-random number generator.
 Default value: system time (`int(time.time())`)
+* `verbose`: Boolean.
+Set verbosity level.
+Default: False

 ## Examples:
 Examples are found in the project's test directory, in the `examples` module.